Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 Blockly.ShortcutRegistry.registry.addKeyMapping(Blockly.utils.KeyCodes.UP, Constants.SHORTCUT_NAMES.PREVIOUS);

-Open the playground and enter keyboard navigation mode (ctrl + shift + k).
-You can now use the arrow keys to move around instead of the WASD keys.
+Open the sample app and enter into keyboard navigation mode (ctrl + shift + k).
+The arrow keys can now be used to move around instead of the default WASD keys.